Table of Contents

-Amazon’s FBA process of receiving shipment usually slow down through the most holiday periods due to high demand.
-So, especially in 2021, when the platform’s new inventory restrictions occur, Amazon sellers need a strategic plan to remain on top of the increased demand.
+Amazon’s FBA process of receiving shipment slow down through most holiday periods due to high demand.
+So, Amazon sellers need a strategic plan to remain on top of the increased demand.
 And to receive their shipments out as early as possible, ensure the inventory will be accessible for the many approaching shopping holidays and events.

 The Amazon sellers’ research proves that November usually sees an early beginning of online holiday shopping sales.
-58% of respondents said they notice growth in sales before Thanksgiving, whereas 22% spot an increase even before the month.
-So with two last autumn months and December potentially providing an even higher-than-normal stream of users on the Amazon Marketplace, you can now understand why it is a good idea to start planning early!
+58% of respondents said they noticed growth in sales before Thanksgiving, whereas 22% spotted an increase even before the month.
+So, with the last autumn month and December potentially providing an even higher-than-normal stream of users on the Amazon Marketplace, you can now understand why it is a good idea to start planning early!

-Amazon Black Friday planning: tips for sellers in 2021
+Amazon Black Friday Planning: Tips for Sellers in 2023